 The political focus on excluding, policing, and expelling immigrants got a huge boost with the founding of the DHS.
 At this time, DHS issued a strategic plan, Operation Endgame, to achieve “a 100% removal rate for all removable aliens,” a document which laid the groundwork for the current regime of ICE policing and raids.
 During the Obama administration, DHS increasingly focused rhetorically and materially on people with criminal convictions as a key threat to “public safety,” and the targeting of these people increasingly served as the justification for ICE’s mission.
 DHS under Obama successfully tapped into the logics and apparatus of decades of extensive criminalization targeting communities of color —including the vilification that drives racialized policing, discriminatory prosecution and sentencing, and mass imprisonment—which has significantly shaped the terms by which we continue to fight the deportation state today.

 Since the founding of DHS, the U.S. has deported over 5 million people — almost twice as many people than in the previous 100 years combined.
-The effective merger of the “homeland security state” and the prison industrial complex over the past 15 years has led to the normalization of mass deportation, one which relies heavily on the criminalization of immigrants.
+The effective merger of the “homeland security state” and the prison industrial complex over the past 18 years has led to the normalization of mass deportation, one which relies heavily on the criminalization of immigrants.
 As a result, DHS — its underlying logic, the profound human suffering it has caused, its relationship with other agencies, and the political interests it serves — has not until recently received the kind of public scrutiny an institution of such magnitude and influence deserves.